MatteoFalcioni/pattern_recognition/README.md

 If you want to plot the stored data, you must launch the file [plot.py](plot.py).
 This will plot not only the losses and the perplexity but also the comparison between the elpased time in training for the three models (stored in the [efficiency](efficiency) file).

+To show you some results: these are the plots of the losses and the perplexities after training:
+IMAGE
+And this is the sampled text from the RNN after training:

 ## Project Structure
 This is how the project has been divided into blocks:
 - In the [configuration](configuration.txt) file there are the hyperparameters to configurate the model.
+- In the [pretrained](pretrained) folder you can find pretrained models to use.
-- In the file [models.py](models.py) there are the RNN, LSTM and GRU classes (LSTM and GRU inherit from RNN) and the DataLoader class.
+- In the file [models.py](models.py) there are the RNN, LSTM and GRU classes (LSTM and GRU inherit from RNN)
+- In the file [data_config.py](data_config.py) there are the Dataloader class and the encoder and decoder functions.
-- In the file [TEST_RNN.py](TEST_RNN.py) I have put all the testing I have done.
+- In the file [TEST_RNN.py](TEST_RNN.py) I have put the testing I have done.
-- The file [RNN.py](RNN.py) contain the main part of the code
+- The file [RNN.py](RNN.py) contains the main part of the code, with the training loop and the text generation loop.
 - In the file [plot.py](plot.py) there is the script to plot the results, which are contained in the [toplot](toplot) repository and rewritten after training.
-- in the [pretrained](pretrained) folder you can find pretrained models to use.